NGSEP/NGSEPcore/README.txt

 Takes one or more sets of alignments and a reference genome and counts the number of mismatches with the reference for each read position from 5' to 3' end.
 This report is useful to detect sequencing error biases.
-Requires one or more alignment files in SAM or BAM format, and the reference genome that was used to produce the alignments.
+Requires one or more alignment files in SAM, BAM or CRAM format, and the reference genome that was used to produce the alignments.
 Writes to standard output unless the -o option is used to specify an output file.

 USAGE: